All Year: No. Please check below

 More about what we do:

-We are a big (crazy) family: 4 generations, 10 people including our new daughter Hana!
+We are a big (crazy) family: 3 generations, 9 people plus some local staff!
 Apart from my wife and I, my family only speaks Japanese!
 Everyone is very friendly, but you will definitely need a sense of humour, patience and a willingness to try to communicate.
-You would eat with the family (traditional Japanese food - so rice for breakfast and lots of fish; no fussy eaters or vegetarians please) and sleep in our new purpose built guest house with wood burning stove.
+You would eat with the family (traditional Japanese food - so rice for breakfast and lots of fish; no fussy eaters or vegetarians please) and sleep in our guest house.
+Depending on how busy the guesthouse is, you may be asked to share a room.

-We don't usually take people in winter as there is no farm work, but anyone willing to shovel snow (there is a lot of it) would be a big help this year.
+We don't usually take people in winter as there is no farm work, butif you want to shovel snow we might find space for you!

 The bullet train (shinkansen) comes here direct from Toyko.
 It takes about 3 and a half hours.
 Night buses run from Tokyo and are significantly cheaper (if slower).
 Buses running to Shinjo will stop in Murayama itself.
 If you get a bus to Yamagata you will need to get on a local train to Murayama.
 Please ask for help and advice.